POLICY 414 - MANDATED REPORTING OF CHILD NEGLECT OR PHYSICAL OR SEXUAL ABUSE

 The purpose of this policy is to make clear the statutory requirements of school personnel to report suspected child neglect or physical or sexual abuse.

-- “Accidental” means a sudden, not reasonably foreseeable, and unexpected occurrence or event which:
+- “Accidental” means a sudden, not reasonably foreseeable, and unexpected occurrence or event that:

 - is not likely to occur and could not have been prevented by exercise of due care; and